 We uncover the significant impact of the debt ceiling on financial markets, caused by the combination of two forces.
-The debt ceiling triggers a shift in the portfolio composition of money market mutual funds.
-These funds reduce their exposure to treasuries vulnerable to payment delays and increase their holdings of other assets, primarily repurchase agreements collateralized by treasuries.
+We show that the debt ceiling induces fluctuations in T-bill supply through the interaction of the treasury's policy rule for bond and note issuance and the debt ceiling constraint.
+Exploiting this, we devise an instrument for the supply of bills, showing that a \$100 billion decrease in bill supply causes an 8.61 basis point decline in yields for short-term investmentgrade corporate bonds.
+Additionally, the debt ceiling separately triggers a shift in the portfolio composition of money market mutual funds.
+These funds reduce their exposure to treasuries vulnerable to delayed payment and increase their holdings of repurchase agreements collateralized by treasuries.
 Investigating borrower-by-lender data reveals a 1.5 basis point decrease in the repo rate for bilateral transactions where the lender is a government fund, with no such decrease observed for prime funds.
-Additionally, we show that the debt ceiling prompts fluctuations in bill supply before and after the X-date.
-Exploiting the interaction of the treasury's policy rule for bond and note issuance and the debt ceiling, we devise an instrument for the supply of T-bills, showing that a \$100 billion decrease in short-term bill supply causes an 8.61 basis point decline in yields for short-term investment-grade corporate bonds.